psr-discovery/http-client-implementations/README.md

 ## Implementations

-The discovery of available implementations is based on a list of well-known libraries that provide the `psr/http-client-implementation` interface.
+The discovery of available implementations is based on [a list of well-known libraries](https://packagist.org/providers/psr/http-client-implementation) that support the `psr/http-client-implementation` interface.
 These include:

 -   [guzzlehttp/guzzle](https://github.com/guzzle/guzzle) ^7.0
 -   [symfony/http-client](https://github.com/symfony/http-client) ^4.3 || ^5.0 || ^6.0